tkar-git/git-playground/PLEASE_README.md

 # Parton Showering with Pythia8

 The steps detailed below are used to produce a root file as an output given a lhe file as input.
-<br />The scripts present in this directory are used to decay SM higgs to b's and hence shower them which can be easily modified in the file ***shower.cmnd*** (more details below)
+The scripts present in this directory are used to decay SM higgs to b's and hence shower them which can be easily modified in the file ***shower.cmnd*** (more details below)
 <br />The root file contains a **TTree** named ***CollectionTree*** and contains kinematic varibles of the final state particles(HEPMC status = 1)
 including the b's and higgs